Latvian Citizenship: How to Become a Latvian Citizen in 2026

 family with latvian citizenship by descent

-Latvian citizenship by descent is available to individuals with Latvian heritage, typically through parents or grandparents who were citizens before 1940 and left Latvia due to occupation, or if one parent is a current Latvian citizen.
+Latvian citizenship by descent is available to individuals with Latvian heritage, typically through parents or grandparents who were citizens before 1940 and left the Republic of Latvia due to occupation, or if one parent is a current Latvian citizen.
 Since 2013, Latvia allows many forms of dual citizenship, simplifying the process for those who already hold another nationality.

 Who can apply for Latvian citizenship by descent?